netreplica/graphite/docs/CONTAINERLAB.md

 sudo vi /etc/lighttpd/lighttpd.conf
 ````

-Replace `server.document-root` value with full path to a directory with ContainerLabs topologies and Grahite file (see `echo` output above):
+Replace `server.document-root` value with full path to a directory with ContainerLabs topologies and Grahite file (see `echo` output above).
+WARNING!
+This is very basic setup for experimentation without any security measures.
+DO NOT USE IT AS IS for ContainerLab deployments that contain sensitive device configurations.

 ````
 server.document-root        = "/home/ubuntu/clabs"